Tesla, Inc.: Robovan

-Discontinued
+Discontinued products

-Tesla Roadster
+Tesla Roadster (first generation)

-The only discontinued Tesla vehicle model is the original Tesla Roadster.
-The Roadster was a two-seater sports car, evolved from the Lotus Elise chassis, that was produced from 2008 to 2012.
-The Roadster was the first highway legal serial production all-electric car to use lithium-ion battery cells and the first production all-electric car to travel more than 320 km per charge.
-It is also the first production car to be launched into space; Musk launched his Roadster into a Mars-crossing orbit on a SpaceX Falcon Heavy rocket test flight on February 6, 2018.
+The original Tesla Roadster was a two-seater sports car, evolved from the Lotus Elise chassis.
+It was produced from 2008 to 2012.
+The Roadster was the first highway-legal serial production electric car to use lithium-ion battery cells, and the first production all-electric car to travel more than 320 km per charge.